finity69x2/nws_alerts/README.md

     * Open [NWS GIS Viewer](https://viewer.weather.noaa.gov).
 This is an interactive GIS map.

     * When the map loads find the 'Layers' button toward the top right of the browser window.
-I recommend using the 'Clear Layers' button first.f
+I recommend using the 'Clear Layers' button first.

     * Enable 'Reference Layers' -> 'Surface Weather Forecast Zones' -> 'Public Weather Forecast Zones'